Pre-Payment Fraud Prevention and Treasury Data Access Act

 Bill Summary

-Another masterpiece of bureaucratic obfuscation, courtesy of the 119th Congress.
+Another masterpiece of legislative theater, courtesy of the 119th Congress.
 The "Pre-Payment Fraud Prevention and Treasury Data Access Act" - because who doesn't love a good oxymoron?
-Let's dissect this legislative abomination and uncover the real disease beneath the surface.
+Let's dissect this farce, shall we?

 Related Topics